-Opened just last spring, this farm already has a reputation for breathtaking tulips.
-Now in full bloom, the tulip fields spread over 50 acres on a 153-acre property that also has farm animals and picturesque barns.
+Opened just a few seasons ago, this farm already has a reputation for breathtaking tulips.
+The tulip fields spread over 50 acres on a 153-acre property that also has farm animals and picturesque barns.
 It was started by Casey Jansen, Sr., a Dutch immigrant who has years of experience of growing prized tulips.
 Teach the kids a bit about Holland while your there at the Hollandwood Theatre, Good ‘Ole Days Museum and Hollandshop.
 Go in the fall to see sunflowers take over.
 Buy tickets online to score a special web-only discount.

 Leonard J. Buck Garden

 This 33-acre public botanical garden is home to one of the premier rock gardens on the East Coast.
 Leonard J. Buck developed the garden as part of his estate in the late 1930s, leaving behind an idyllic place for families to unwind.
 The garden’s made up of 12 planted rock outcroppings and woodland gardens with trails that connect wildflowers, ferns, azaleas, daffodils, violets, dogwoods and more.
 The largest rock formation on the property is Big Rock, which incorporates the remains of a waterfall just to the north and offers a striking display of all that Buck Garden has to offer.

 The garden is open Tuesday-Friday from 10 am-4 pm, Saturdays from 10 am-5 pm and Sundays from 12 pm-5 pm.
 Guests are asked to limit their visit to a one-hour time frame as parking is available on a first come, first serve basis.
 Social distancing is requested and masks are strongly recommended.